Identifying Retail Leasing Talent

 3. What is the impact on team morale of promoting your star leasing executive – who lacks the capacity to manage others – out of a desire to retain him or her?
 How might that promotion sabotage the very goals you set out to achieve when that leasing executive’s poor management skills begin to surface?

-4. What savings in acquisition and retention could you achieve and how much compression in project timelines could you recover if your new hires had the behavioral profile equal to or better than the top retail leasing executives in the country?
+4. What savings in acquisition and retention could you achieve, and how much compression in project timelines could you recover if your new hires had the behavioural profile equal to or better than the top retail leasing executives in the country?

 SUMMARY OF STUDY RESULTS